SimBricks

 2023-05-09

-Jonas successfully implemented SimBricks adapters in Intel's Simics simulator for the PCI and memory protocols and we now merged this into the main branch.
+Jonas successfully implemented SimBricks adapters in the Simics simulator for the PCI and memory protocols and we now merged this into our main branch.

 2023-02-23